 Grill the Chicken Thighs

-I then leave the thighs on the counter while I heat the Weber Genesis on high for 10-15 minutes.
+I leave the thighs on the counter while I heat the Weber on high for 10-15 minutes.
 I want my grill super hot and I want the chicken to have warmed to something close to room temperature.
 The basic strategy is as follows: Warm food on a hot grill releases easy when it is time to flip.
 Cold food sticks when placed on a warm grill.